Paul Alamoti: 2024

 On March 17th, it was reported Alamoti had extended his contract with Penrith until the end of 2025.
 In round 7 of the 2024 NRL season, Alamoti made his club debut for Penrith and scored a try in their 22-6 win over Wests Tigers at Carrington Park.
 In Round 13, Alamoti kicked his first goal for Penrith in their 22-10 loss to St. George Illawarra.
 Alamoti played 16 games for Penrith in the 2024 NRL season as the club finished 2nd on the ladder.
 Alamoti played and scored a try in Penrith's 2024 NRL Grand Final victory over the Melbourne Storm, winning 14-6.
 In the 74th minute, he accused Melbourne player Cameron Munster of biting, resulting in Munster being placed on report, however, Munster was not charged by the NRL's match review committee.
 On 24 October, Penrith announced that Alamoti had re-signed with the club on a three-year deal.

 2025

 In round 3 of the 2025 NRL season, Alamoti scored two tries and kicked two goals in Penrith's 30-24 loss against Melbourne.

 In round 7, Alamoti scored two tries for Penrith in their 40-12 victory over the Sydney Roosters.
 In the 2025 elimination semi-final, Alamoti scored a hat-trick as Penrith defeated his old club Canterbury 46-26.

 Alamoti played a total of 19 games for Penrith in the 2025 NRL season and scored 17 tries as the club finished 7th on the table.
 Alamoti played in Penrith's narrow preliminary final loss against Brisbane.

+2026

+On 14 August 2026, the Panthers announced that Alamoti re-signed with the club until the end of 2029.